Hello Fellow Codenewbies 👋,

 Change your mindset from learning or doing to experimenting.

-When you learn something and don't get it, you could get frustrated and stressed.
-Or, when you do a project and get stuck, you could encounter the imposter syndrome.
+You could get frustrated and stressed when you learn something and don't get it.
+Or, you could encounter imposter syndrome when you do a project and get stuck.

 No scientist knows how to produce a vaccine for a new virus in the beginning.